tiptoppress/category-posts-widget/readme.txt

 * Option to change ordering of posts.
 * Option to show post thumbnail & set dimension by width & height.
 * Option to put thumbnail on top
+* Option to disable widget CSS.
 * Set how many posts to show.
 * Set which category the posts should come form.
 * Option to show the post excerpt and how long the excerpt should be.
 * Option to show the post date.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.
-* Option to hide the title
+* Option to hide the title.
+* Option to hide widget, if category have currently no posts.
 * Multiple widgets.

 = Contribute =